TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 at a logical epoch index `t`.

-The resolver guarantees that for any fixed epoch index `t`, the sender and receiver independently derive:
+For every valid epoch `t`, the resolver guarantees that the sender and receiver independently derive:

 - the **same artifact identifier tuple**, and
 - **different role-appropriate interaction surfaces** (mutation vs. observation),

 without runtime communication, acknowledgments, or feedback.

-If the sender and receiver evaluate **different epoch indices**, no agreement is expected.

 The resolver is a **pure deterministic function** evaluated under externally supplied feasibility constraints.